ChrisRx/recipes/lasagna/construction.md

 Directions
 ----------
 1. Start reheating refrigerated sauce on low.
 Stir occasionally.
-2. Preheat oven to 350 degrees F.
+2. Preheat oven to 375 degrees F.
-3. Bring water to a boil and add lasagna noodles.
+3. Bring water to a boil and parboil lasagna noodles for 4 minutes.
 4. After only 5 minutes, grab 2 cups of pasta water and set aside, then remove lasagna.
 5. Add 1-2 cups of pasta water back into sauce.
 5. Place a *thin* layer of sauce at the bottom of the baking pan.